-Back in its new time slot, Hometown Holidays is Spring Hill's annual Christmas festival, held the first Friday in December.
-For many years, this fun, free event has treated families to pictures with Santa, holiday-themed crafts, treats, activities, and entertainment hosted by local organizations.
+Hometown Holidays is Spring Hill's annual Christmas festival, held the first Friday in December.
+For many years, this fun, FREE event has treated families to pictures with Santa, holiday-themed crafts, treats, activities, and entertainment hosted by local organizations.

 Schedule of events

-- Cookie walk with the Spring Hill Rotary Club
+- Photo with Santa, Spring Hill Rotary Club

 After the Mayor's Christmas Tree lighting, the Spring Hill Rotary Club will be hosting pictures with Santa inside of the Civic Center.